France in the long nineteenth century: Africa

 The Suez Canal, initially built by the French, became a joint British-French project in 1875, as both saw it as vital to maintaining their influence and empires in Asia.
 In 1882, ongoing civil disturbances in Egypt prompted Britain to intervene, extending a hand to France.
 The government allowed Britain to take effective control of Egypt.

 Under the leadership of expansionist Jules Ferry, the Third Republic greatly expanded the French colonial empire.
 Catholic missionaries played a major role.
 France acquired Indochina, Madagascar, vast territories in West Africa and Central Africa, and much of Polynesia.

 In the early 1880s, Pierre Savorgnan de Brazza was exploring the Kongo Kingdom for France, at the same time Henry Morton Stanley explored it in on behalf of Leopold II of Belgium, who would have it as his personal Congo Free State (see section below).
 France occupied Tunisia in May 1881.
 In 1884, France occupied Guinea.
 French West Africa (AOF) was founded in 1895, and French Equatorial Africa in 1910.

 During the Scramble for Africa in the 1870s and 1880s, the British and French generally recognised each other's spheres of influence.
-The Suez Canal, initially built by the French, became a joint British-French project in 1875, as both saw it as vital to maintaining their influence and empires in Asia.
+The Suez Canal, initially built by the French, became a joint British–French project in 1875, as both saw it as vital to maintaining their influence and empires in Asia.
 In 1882, ongoing civil disturbances in Egypt (see Urabi Revolt) prompted Britain to intervene, extending a hand to France.
 France's expansionist Prime Minister Jules Ferry was out of office, and the government was unwilling to send more than an intimidatory fleet to the region.
 Britain established a protectorate, as France had a year earlier in Tunisia, and popular opinion in France later put this action down to duplicity.
 It was about this time that the two nations established co-ownership of Vanuatu.
 The Anglo-French Convention of 1882 was also signed to resolve territory disagreements in western Africa.

-Fashoda crisis
+Fashoda Crisis

-In the 1875-1898 era, serious tensions with Britain erupted over African issues.
+In the 1875–1898 era, serious tensions with Britain erupted over African issues.
 At several points war was possible, but it never happened.
 One brief but dangerous dispute occurred during the Fashoda Incident when French troops tried to claim an area in the Southern Sudan, and a British force purporting to be acting in the interests of the Khedive of Egypt arrived.
 Under heavy pressure the French withdrew securing Anglo-Egyptian control over the area.
 The status quo was recognised by an agreement between the two states acknowledging British control over Egypt, while France became the dominant power in Morocco.
-Dutch had failed in its main goals.
-P.M.H.
-Bell says, "Between the two governments there was a brief battle of wills, with the British insisting on immediate and unconditional French withdrawal from Fashoda.
-The French had to accept these terms, amounting to a public humiliation....Fashoda was long remembered in France as an example of British brutality and injustice."
+Ultimately, the Fashoda incident resulted in a major diplomatic defeat and a national humiliation for France.
+French nationalists argued the incident was clear evidence that the army had been severely weakened by Dreyfusards, along with claiming that Britain might be preparing to attack France.
+Meanwhile, Britain relished in its success, although remaining wary of French retaliation.